WHY Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.

-The power of Creative Mindfulness gives me hope—a process of asking for help, seeking answers, and believing that insight will come.
+The power of Creative Mindfulness gives me hope.
+It is a process of asking for help, seeking answers, and believing that insight will come.

 But first, let’s explore five simple definitions to build our foundation for understanding what I mean by “Creative Mindfulness.”
 Forgive me if I insult your intelligence with these introductory psychology 101 terms.
 I’ll be quick!